NuxiiGit/nuxiigit/README.md

 # NuxiiGit

-NuxiiGit contains the source code to "Kat," a command-line freelancer that periodically produces [open-source projects](https://github.com/NuxiiGit?tab=repositories) and [art works](https://katsaii.newgrounds.com/).
+NuxiiGit contains the source code to "Kat," a command-line application that periodically produces [open-source projects](https://github.com/NuxiiGit?tab=repositories) and [art works](https://katsaii.newgrounds.com/).

-## Example
+## Examples

 Creating a canonical instance of Kat in Haskell